 Computers have made the design process so much easier.
 I use two different charting programs when I design: Stitch Painter (for charting out the entire garment) and Stitch Mastery (for the finalized motif charts I use in my patterns and handouts).
 I am still working on my skills when it comes to Excel spreadsheets for grading my patterns, but it really is the way to go!
-My patterns and handouts are laid out in Adobe InDesign and Photoshop.
+My patterns and handouts are laid out in Adobe InDesign, using Photoshop extensively.
 Each year I find I understand these powerful programs a little better.

 Sadly I am unable to do much knitting anymore, due to the condition of my hands, but I know of some wonderful knitters who’ll help me out if need be.
 So, I do enlist knitters to test my patterns, and I also have my patterns edited by a technical editor (my dear friend Carolyn Vance) to ensure accuracy.

 I began designing knitwear in the 1970s, out of a desire to alter existing instructions to suit my taste.
 Beginning in the 1980s, some of my patterns and articles were published in magazines: CastOn (the journal of The Knitting Guild Association, TKGA), Knitters magazine (XRX, Inc), Interweave Knits (Interweave Press), Knitting Traditions (Interweave Press), Piecework (Interweave Press), The Knitter (A UK magazine), and Vogue Knitting.

 Soon, I found that the pressure of designing for magazines was overwhelming while raising my children.
 Often there might be only several weeks between a design being accepted and the deadline for the completed garment and instructions.
 So an entire month would be spent knitting and writing, only to receive $500 at best, for the job.
 I decided to continue designing, but on my own terms, and for my own line.